betagento/docker-magento2/README.md

 If you want to change the default "magento2" directory simply change its name in the "docker-compose.yml" (there are 2 references, under the "cron" section and under the "apache" section).

 ## Setup nginx vhost on host machine
-  - Add `127.0.0.1  betagento.docker` to /etc/hosts on host machine
+  - Add `127.0.0.1  betagento.com` to /etc/hosts on host machine

 ## Add utilities
   1. Edit `~/.zshrc` or `~/.bashrc` with your preferred editor